apache/apisix/docs/en/latest/how-to-build.md

 ## 7. Add systemd unit file for APISIX

 If you install APISIX with rpm package, the unit file is installed automatically, and you could directly do

 ```
 $ systemctl start apisix
 $ systemctl stop apisix
 $ systemctl enable apisix
 ```

-If not, you could refer to [the unit file template](https://github.com/api7/apisix-build-tools/blob/master/usr/lib/systemd/system/apisix.service), modify if needed, and place it as `usr/lib/systemd/system/apisix.service`.
+If installed in other methods, you could refer to [the unit file template](https://github.com/api7/apisix-build-tools/blob/master/usr/lib/systemd/system/apisix.service), modify if needed, and place it as `usr/lib/systemd/system/apisix.service`.